dusthijsvdh/BGEMBJATWDHATBTGIA/README.md

 # BGEMBJATWDHATBTGIA

- A game @joostdejager and I made when we where 16 for a school project
+ A game [@JoostdeJager](https://github.com/joostdejager) and I made when we where 16 for a school project

  ## The game